rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git merge <branch-name>` will merge the current checked out branch with the branch-name
 - `git merge --abort` will stop the merge

+## Github

+- Remote repository management service
+- `remote` reference to the remote repository
+- `git remote -v` lets us know the URL for our remote repository
+- `git remote show <remote-name>` will show the details of remote repository
+- `git branch -r` will show all remote branches